 TIC and PIEs - what is the difference?

 We are often asked what is the difference - if any? - between PIEs and TIC - Trauma Informed Care.
-Some people will regard them as practically interchangeable - and in fact, that was largely true in the past.
-Some are simply confused or curious.
+Some people will regard them as practically interchangeable - and in fairness, that was largely true in the past.
+Some are simply confused, or curious.

 Other psychology, and systems awareness